SEN Information Report 2020/2021

 Supporting SEN outside the classroom is sometimes required to help to close the gap in a child’s learning or help overcome a barrier to learning.
 This intervention style of support can take a variety of formats:

-Stalham High also employs 5 teaching assistants (TA’s) and a literacy co-ordinator, who oversees some of the interventions we offer as co-ordinated by our SENCO.
-Some of the intervention we offer can be seen listed below.
+Stalham High also employs 4 teaching assistants (TA’s) and an assistant SENCO (Mrs Graham), who delivers most of the interventions we offer, as co-ordinated by our SENCO.
+Some of the interventions we offer can be seen listed below.
 If you would like to contact any member of the SEND department, please do so via the SENCo or front office.

-After our recent academisation in joining the North Norfolk Academies Trust we can now offer the services of Mrs Angela Martin who is the school’s new guidance advisor.
-Mrs Martin will be on hand to offer your child a variety of Information, careers, advice and guidance.
-If you would like your son or daughter to have an appointment with Angela please email her directly AMartin@nnat.org.uk or Mr McMahon email@example.com.
-Angela will assist with all transition work to college or post 16 providers, especially students who have a Statement or Education Health and Care plan.
+After our academisation in joining the North Norfolk Academies Trust we can now offer the services of the school’s new Guidance Advisor.
+Our Guidance Adviser will be on hand to offer your child a variety of Information, careers, advice and guidance.
+If you would like your child to have a careers appointment please email firstname.lastname@example.org or Mr McMahon directly on email@example.com.

 Monitoring progress is an integral part of teaching and leadership within Stalham High School.
 Parents/carers, students and staff are involved in reviewing the impact of interventions for students with SEN. We follow the ‘assess, plan, do, review’ model and ensure that parents/carers and students are involved in each step.
 Before any additional provision is selected to help a child, the SENCo, Teacher, student, and sometimes parent/carer, agree what they expect to be different following this intervention.
 A baseline will usually be recorded, which can be used to compare the impact of the provision.